Muterra/doc-golix/spec.md

 5. Recipient MUID
 6. Encrypted payload

-The file hash is used only for debinding.
+The file hash is used only for debinding and persistence retrieval.

 ## 5. Cipher suite